 This article assumes you have an instance of Cryostat running in an OpenShift 4.6+ cluster.
-You can check out the Cryostat Get Started guide to learn how to install Cryostat.
+You can check out Getting started with Cryostat 2.1 to learn how to install Cryostat.

 Once you have an instance of Cryostat running, log in to the OpenShift web console, navigate to Installed Operators, and select Cryostat Operator.
 From there, select your desired Cryostat instance under the Cryostat tab.
 Click the Application URL link to access the login screen, where you can enter your username and password for your OpenShift user account.

 For access to all of Cryostat's features, you may need to request RBAC permissions for your OpenShift user account.
 Users with limited permissions have access only to the Cryostat features for which they are authorized.
 For example, users with read-only permissions can view JDK flight recordings created by other users but cannot create or delete recordings.
 At the time of writing, the following user permissions are required to access all of the features in Cryostat:

 - apiGroups: - "" resources: - pods verbs: - create - get - apiGroups: - "" resources: - replicationcontrollers - endpoints verbs: - get - apiGroups: - operator.cryostat.io resources: - cryostats verbs: - create - delete - get - apiGroups: - operator.cryostat.io resources: - flightrecorders - recordings verbs: - create - delete - get - patch - apiGroups: - apps resources: - deployments verbs: - create - get - apiGroups: - apps resources: - daemonsets - replicasets - statefulsets verbs: - get

 Overview of Cryostat RBAC permissions